 Additionally, one of the best aspects of using a medic build in Dying Light 2 is the buff you get on parkour-related attacks.
 Swinging weapons using jump attacks, slide kick, wall run, and then dropping on enemies with a hammer and other skills that incorporate parkour plus combat are to be used while using a medic build.

-The way I understand from my time playing Dying Light 2 is that you equip medic role gear outfits for two reasons: maximum parkour time and stealth kills.
+The way I understand from my time playing Dying Light 2 is that you equip medic role gear outfits for two reasons: maximum parkour time and stealth kill.
 This also applies that you run away whenever you are spotted so that you can rack in more Parkour XP and get another chance of dropping down on enemies via stealth.
 Of course, this playstyle is not suitable in every situation, not especially while playing many story-related missions that take away the stealth element.

 We have very few outfits or gear items related to writing this guide.
 However, all you need to see here is the stats or attributes the medic role or build has to offer potentially.

 I found a medic class or build better suitable to play during co-op mode in Dying Light 2.
-You can increase speed to heal and get more health and other benefits related to this class.
-Other than that, you don’t get to charge head-on, and you can rely on your co-op mates to do that for you while you engage in other crowd dispersing and parkour-oriented skills.
+You can increase your speed to heal and get more health and other benefits related to this class.
+Other than that, you don’t get to charge head-on, and you can rely on your co-op mates to do that for you while you engage in other crowd-dispersing and parkour-oriented skills.

 As always, you can basically unlock the whole skill tree to make Aiden overpowered in Dying Light 2.
 However, that is only possible if you pour in tons of hours in the game or do XP farming.
 Regardless of the method, these are the must-have skills for a medic class in Dying Light 2.